rtodosic/CosmosCli/README.md

 This updates the RU/s on an existing database.
 If the database was not created with manual or autoscaled RU/s this command will fail.
 The database must have RU/s specified.

 The following will change the autoscaled throughput to 2000.
-The value must be 1000 and 1,000,000 RU/s and the output message will say that the RU/s is 10% of what you specified.
+The value must be between 1000 and 1,000,000 RU/s and the output message will say that the RU/s is 10% of what you specified.
 ```bash
 cosmos database new -d TestDB --autoscale 2000
 ```